Accept Payments Online: eChecks, ACH, Credit Cards, and More

 By adding a simple online payment form, customers can pay your business directly on your website.
 Returning customers can even create accounts to save their payment information for fast and easy repeat payments.

-You can outsource this feature to companies that specialize in online payment services, including hosting the payment form, providing the secure payment processing, and handling secure customer account storage.
+You can outsource this feature to companies that specialize in online payment services, known as payment service providers, including hosting the payment form, providing the secure payment processing, and handling secure customer account storage.
 Depending on your provider, you can even customize the form to match your branding.

 If you’re a service-based company, offering customers an online payment form enables them to pay you easily and allows you to accept payments online by credit card, debit card, or eCheck.
 Another great bonus is that online payment forms give you an online destination for services you market through email or social posts.